 If a Change of Control Event or a Significant Disposal Event occurs, the annual Rate of Return from time to time applicable to the Capital Securities shall increase by 5.00 per cent. with effect from (and including) the date of the occurrence of the Change of Control Event or, as the case may be, Significant Disposal Event.

-Additional restrictions following a Significant Disposal Event
+Additional restrictions following a Significant Disposal Event or acquisition is mandatory under the terms of the relevant instrument.

 If a Significant Disposal Event occurs, the Issuer shall not, until such time as it redeems the Capital Securities: